flexcompute/tidy3d/docs/source/api.rst

 Abstract Models
 ===============

-These are classes that are used to organize the tidy3d components, but aren't to be used directly in the code.
+These are some classes that are used to organize the tidy3d components, but aren't to be used directly in the code.
 Documented here mainly for reference.

 .. autosummary::